sea-rod/GUI-Chat-Application/README.md

 ```
 7. Enter the port and the host's ip address and hit the `Connect` button
 <img src="./Screenshots/Screenshot_1.png"/>

 ## To find the host ip

-### If the sever is hosted on a linux machine then open the terminal and enter the command:
+### If the server is hosted on a linux machine then open the terminal and enter the command:

 ```bash
 ifconfig
 ```
 ### If the server is hosted on a windows machine then open the cmd and enter the command:

 ```bash
 ipconfig
 ```